 Have you looked into energy efficiency?

 Heat can escape our homes in many ways, and opening doors provides a quick exit for the warmth that we’ve paid to put there in the first place.
-Because of this, you need to look into the amount of insulation that a replacement door provides.
+Because of this, you need to look into the amount of insulation a replacement door provides.

 How much money do you have to play with?